 Benchmark's Vision is 'Building Businesses, Building Individuals'.
 Modern slavery in any form plays no part in realising our Vision.
 Our Modern Slavery Policy Statement (Policy) sets out how we work internally, and with our clients and suppliers, to eradicate modern slavery.
-Our policy reflects the Modern Slavery Act 2015, is prepared annually and is endorsed by our Managing Director.
+Our policy reflects the Modern Slavery Act 2015, is prepared annually and is endorsed by our Managing Director and Chair Woman.

 1. Benchmark has a zero-tolerance approach to modern slavery and is committed to:

 a. acting ethically and with integrity in all our business dealings and relationships;

 b. implementing effective systems to ensure modern slavery is not taking place anywhere in our own business, our client's businesses or in any of our supply chain partners.

 2. Benchmark expects the same high standards from all of our contractors, suppliers and other business partners.
 As part of our contracting processes, we include specific prohibitions against the use of forced, complusory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.